Androgen Receptors: 5 Ways to Boost AR Density & Sensitivity

 Carnitine transports lipids (fat) into the cellular mitochondria to be used as energy -> androgen receptor (AR) activity within those same cells is increased.

-These effects were shown in a study where 3-weeks of L-Carnitine L-Tartrate supplementation at 2g/day was able to significantly increase the amount of active androgen receptors in human subjects at rest.
+These effects were shown in a study where 3-weeks of L-Carnitine L-Tartrate supplementation at 2g/day was able to significantly increase the number of active androgen receptors in human subjects at rest.

 The same researchers later replicated the study with exercising subjects to prove – this time with actual muscle biopsies – that in trained males, L-Carnitine L-Tartrate is even better at boosting AR content than what is seen at subjects who are sedentary.

 Bottom line is that carnitine increases androgen receptors at rest and even more so after exercise.
-Using 1-2g/day of a similar tartrate for as used in the studies should do the trick.
+Using 1-2g/day of L-Carnitine L-Tartrate should do the trick.

 Studies on rodents have shown that chronic low-dose caffeine intake can increase testosterone levels, DHT levels, and androgen receptor (AR) expression.